Our best share trading platforms

 What is online stock trading?

-Online stock trading is often referred to as "share dealing" or "share trading", but every one of those terms translates to the buying and selling of shares in public limited companies (PLCs) that are listed on the stock exchange.
+Online stock trading is often referred to as "share dealing" or "share trading".
+Both terms translate to the buying and selling of shares in public limited companies (PLCs), which are listed on the stock exchange.

 Even though interest rates are now higher than the historical lows during the pandemic, the return on investment on stocks and shares almost always outpaces what most savings accounts offer, but as always that comes with risk attached.